waseemhnyc/fastapi-openai-render/README.md

-# Deploy FastAPI with Open AI on Render
+# FastAPI with Open AI deployed on Render

 Use this repo as a template to deploy a Python [FastAPI](https://fastapi.tiangolo.com) service on Render that includes OpenAI endpoints.

-## Notes:

-- Update `name` in `render.yaml` to the name of your service
+## Why use this template

+- Includes two endpoints: `/prompt` and `/prompt/stream`
+- `/prompt/stream` streams back responses from OpenAI to FastAPI to your client
+- Deploy with one click
 - Includes Pytest - Modify tests in test_main.py and run tests with the command `pytest`

-- Includes two endpoints: `/prompt` and `/prompt/stream`
-- Extra: Update links in README.md to use your own repo as a template or for "Deploy to Render"
+## Run Project Locally

+1. Clone or Fork repository
+2. Create your `.env` file with `cp .env.example .env` and update your `OPENAI_API_KEY`
+3. Create virtualenv
+4. Source virtualenv
+5. Install requirements
+6. Run local server `uvicorn main:app --host 0.0.0.0`

 ## Manual Steps